12 Things Librarians Won’t Tell You (but Every Reader Needs to Know)

 No, I haven’t read every book

 Sometimes I recommend books I haven’t read.
 I don’t have as much time to read as you might think, and there are some genres I’m not interested in.
 I may suggest something based purely on a review.
-Here are 20 books you should have read by now that you can happily read in a physical or digital format.

 I’m not just there to find books